 Today however it is the old vine vineyard in the hilly area of Monte Foscarino that provides the grapes for Inama’s flagship wine.
 Purchased in 1965 by Stefano’s father, Giuseppe, it is made up of the primarily volcanic soils that characterise this part of the Soave Classico zone; here guyot trained Garganega takes on an impressive mineral personality.
 Multiple plots make up around seven hectares here, with each handpicked and vinified in steel separately.
 Blended, the resulting wine is impressive.
 Vignetto du Lot isn’t a typical wine for the region but its quality certainly merits the deviation in style.

 In 1997 the company diversified and turned their attention to the relatively unexplored area to the east known as Colli Berici.
 These gentle hills are given over to a variety of agricultural pursuits, of which wine represents just a small proportion.
 But here Inama have one of the largest plots of Carménère in Europe.
 Attracted by its potential to produce soft, velvety red wines, Stefano planted Carménère in a picturesque site.
 Here it is much easier to obtain certification for their organic viticultural techniques.
 Their only neighbours are a large forest.

 The result is a 100% Carménère wine produced only in the best vintages.
 It’s impressively perfumed and packed with fleshy red fruit.
-Maceration takes place over 14 days in stainless steel, as does the malo-lactic.
-The wines is then racked and transferred to 50% new oak and 50% used French barrique where it will spend 18 months before a further 12 in bottle.
+Maceration takes place over fourteen days in stainless steel, as does the malo-lactic.
+The wine is then racked and transferred to 50% new oak and 50% used French barrique where it will spend eighteen months before a further twelve in bottle.